• Skip to main content

 So I’ve found that I prefer rye to bourbon since it’s a bit spicier and less sweet.

 Knob Creek has always been my go to Rye for cocktails in the sub $30 range, and it works great in a Manhattan.
+But it has gotten more expensive lately.

 So to make my perfect Manhattan cocktail?

 But what I love about a Manhattan is how simple it is, and how much the ingredients shine through.
 Use a different vermouth?
 Or a different bourbon?
-You’ll could have a drastically different cocktail on your hands.
+You’ll have a drastically different cocktail on your hands.

 Experimenting with bitters is one of the easiest ways to add a little creativity to your Manhattan.
 Scrappy’s chocolate bitters, or Dead Rabbit Orinoco Bitters are great substitutes (or additions) to standard angostura.